modernice/dragoman/README.md

 // {"title": "Hallo, {firstName}, wie geht es Ihnen?"}
 ```

-**:warning: Note that matched substrings are cut out of the sentence, and the remaining parts are translated independently.
-Then the cut out parts are reinserted into the sentence.
-If you have placeholders in sentences with complex grammar the translated sentence may end up grammatically incorrect.**
+:warning: Note that matched substrings are cut out of the sentence, and the remaining parts are translated independently.
+The cut out parts are then reinserted between the translated strings, so if you have placeholders in sentences with complex grammar, the translated result may end up grammatically incorrect.

 ## License